Hiren-marakana/NASA-REST-API/README.md

 * Call the NASA-API in Lambda function.
 * After receiveing the API response we get:

-  i.
-The ID
+  * The ID
-  ii.
-The name of the Object iii.
-The diameter of the Object, in metres iv.
-Whether or not the Object is hazardous
+  * The name of the Object
+  * The diameter of the Object, in metres
+  * Whether or not the Object is hazardous
-  v.
-The velocity of the object in Kilometres per hour
+  * The velocity of the object in Kilometres per hour

  <b>Step 4.</b> Get the Invoked URL of API from aws console